For students currently in grades 9–12

 Accommodations

 In Waimea, we stay in rooms of 2–4 in a large, shared house on Hawaii Preparatory Academy’s Campus with shared kitchens, bathrooms, and ample common space.
 In Hilo, we stay in double rooms with private baths at a comfortable seaside hotel with a pool and restaurant.
-In Pahala, we stay in renovated, locally owned historical homes with shared kitchens and bathrooms.
+In Volcanoes, we stay in comfortable, 3-person cabins on a campground just outside the entrance to the National Park.
 And in Kona, we stay in comfortable, dormitory-style rooms of 4–8 at a locally owned hostel.
 Students are separated according to gender at all accommodations.
 Students have access to common and outdoor spaces at all of our accommodations for group meetings, working on projects, socializing, etc. Leaders reside with students throughout the program.

 Meals